-However, apart from the search engine and email services, the company also offers an entire collection of cloud-based productivity and collaboration tools called Google Workspace (formerly G Suite).
+However, apart from the search engine and email services, Google offers an entire collection of cloud-based productivity and collaboration tools called Google Workspace (formerly G Suite).

-Let’s discuss Google Workspace and Gmail in more detail, identify their differences and similarities, and help you understand which one to pick for your business.
+But first, let’s discuss Google Workspace and Gmail in more detail, identify their differences and similarities, and help you understand which one to pick for your business.